 Even in isolation, I took time off of social media (for the most part) and learned to cook/bake new recipes while others were getting screen time more than ever.

 I’ve also learned to schedule my days and be flexible if things aren’t done “in time” and as much as it bothers me that things don’t get done, I’ve learned that it’s okay to move unfinished activities to the following day.

 Today, I wanted to share some things you can do to bring more peace into your life.
 After all, we all need some sense of peace/calmness in the midst of crazy times.
 And we’ll need it when things go back to being remotely normal too.

 Here are some simple ways you can practice mindfulness daily:

 - Eat mindfully.
 When it comes to cooking, I like to take my time to look at each vegetable/fruit as I wash or cook it.
 Seeing all the details and the beauty of food up close reminds me just how thankful I am to be able to eat such beautiful foods.

 - Exercise mindfully.
 Whether it’s doing an intense workout like HIIT or something as easy as taking a walk, I stop to hear my heart beat.
 If I’m outside, I stop to feel the wind and hear the birds chirp.
 Doing this makes me grateful to have my health and to be alive.

 - Get lost in doing things you love.
 To me, this is the top way to practice mindfulness.
 Tune out everything and focus on the one thing you’re currently doing.

-With so many ways to practice mindfulness, you’re bound to bring some sense of peace into your life, even on a daily basis.
+With so many ways to practice mindfulness, peace is bound to come into your life.

 Take a second to pause and be in the moment, use your senses to connect with what you’re doing.
 A great example is stopping to smell flowers as you arrange them in a vase or stop all distractions so you can listen to a loved one in a conversation.